andres0191/ozelProduction/README.md

 This landing page was desarrollad with react js, bootstrap and scss.
 The objective principal was create a plataform for events in streaming. for this ocation i selected the Tomorrowland.
 The most important event of techno music in the world.

+You can see the project in: [Landing Page Tomorrowlan](https://ozel-production.vercel.app/)

 # Andres Felipe Garcia Rendon

 - [Github](https://github.com/andres0191) - [Twitter](https://twitter.com/andres0191) - [Linkedin](https://www.linkedin.com/in/anfegar/) - [Whatsapp](https://wa.me/573054214488)